zdravkov/kendo-docs/tutorials/ASP.NET/asp-net-hello-services.md

 ![Employees Controller](images/hello-services-employees-controller.png)

-In order to designate the **EmployeesControllers.cs** class that was just added as a WebAPI controller that will respond to requests, inherit from the **ApiController **class.
+In order to designate the **EmployeesController.cs** class that was just added as a WebAPI controller that will respond to requests, inherit from the **ApiController **class.
 If **ApiController **is not recognized for you, hover over the word until you get the context menu.
 This will give you the option to